Jsosholberton/article-summarizer/README.md

         npm run dev
       ```
 7. Open your browser and navigate to `http://localhost:3000` or the link that you choose to view the application

+## Next Steps

+- Best practices for error handling
+- Improve the user interface
+- Best the user authentication and authorization
+- Add more features to the chat
+- Business logic
+- Testing